bezdonas/toastik/README.md

 ```
 bower install toastik
 ```
 Want something simple and old-style?
-Serve it from CDN:
+Serve it from CDN, or [download](https://link.to.direct.download) and host locally:
 ```
 <script src="link.to.cdn/toastik.min.js"></script>
 ```